ACVeronikaBalogova/EN-Helpy/EN/how-to-use-posting-groups-in-transfer-orders.md

 Czech Accounting Standards require that transfers be posted with a prescribed Inventory Adjustment Account distinct from other journal entries.

 In Transfer Routes, a field has been added to allow you to specify a general business group account for accounting for deliveries and receiving.
 These settings are automatically copied to the Transfer Order based on the Transfer Route used.
-This functionality allows you to post different Transfer Orders with different general posting settings and at the same time you can set different posting compared to the Item Journal.
+This functionality allows you to post different Transfer Orders with different general posting settings and at the same time you can set different posting compared to the G/L Journal.

 ## Transfer Route Settings